sarahsaleem05/Quotes-To-Scrape-with-Playwright-MCP-Server/README.md

 The focus was to experiment with modern Playwright AI agents and understand their responsibilities in the testing pipeline:

+- 🧠 **Planner Agent**
-### Planner Agent: Understanding requirements and generating structured test planning.
+  Understanding requirements and generating structured test planning.

+- ⚙️ **Generator Agent**
-### Generator Agent: Creating detailed test scenarios, test cases, and automation artifacts.
+  Creating detailed test scenarios, test cases, and automation artifacts.

+- 🛠️ **Healer Agent**
-### Healer Agent: Understanding how automated tests can self-adapt and reduce maintenance overhead.
+  Understanding how automated tests can self-adapt and reduce maintenance overhead.

 ---